Best review on 7 Most Dangerous Diseases /Disorders Seafarers Should be aware

 Hypertension

-Seafarers are at an increased risk of developing hypertension due to the physically and mentally demanding nature of their work, as well as a lack of regular physical activity and a sedentary lifestyle.
-Additionally, the stress of being away from home for long periods of time and the limited access to healthy food options can also contribute to the development of hypertension.
+Due to the physically and intellectually demanding nature of their employment, as well as a lack of regular physical activity and a sedentary lifestyle, seafarers are more likely to acquire hypertension.
+Long-term absences from home can be stressful, and having little access to good dietary options can also play a role in the development of hypertension.

 1. Maintain a healthy lifestyle: This includes eating a balanced diet, getting regular exercise, and avoiding tobacco and excessive alcohol consumption.